mattbis/mapFilePath.dev/src/6/proto-api.md

 `PORT_CHANNEL_DUMP` forces `var/dump` for debugging
 `PHASE_PRE`
 `PHASE_POST`
 `CHANNEL_SIDE` include to allow channels to share data, or set it for the runtime bindings... its faster included.
 I think.
+ITs teh default... this is only in a build i guess..
+`CHANNEL_ISOLATE` dont use any shared caches or structures.

 #### implied, part of it, etc.. or programmable..